tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

   - May push me to better automate production, so the price will always be reasonable
 - Images of similar personalities will look similar, but no two images will never be identical

-#### FAQ

-[Idea: resist the temptation to add a FAQ until we actually have real live questions that are getting asked frequently.]

-### Appendix: How to Draw a Personality
+# Appendix: How to Draw a Personality

 This will be **the definitive, detailed How-to,** to be excerpted from and adapted into articles for posting on social networking sites.